 The second option is to slice the bread and wrap each piece individually.

 Most loaves of bread are good for up to 3 months in the freezer.

 Suggested items for this recipe

 - Grab a large bowl and stir together flour, sugar, baking powder.

-- Grate the zest of your orange and set aside.
+- Grate the zest of your orange and set it aside.

-- Grab a smaller bowl and pour orange juice into it, then add the grated orange zest, egg and vegetable oil.
+- Grab a smaller bowl, pour orange juice into it, and add the grated orange zest, egg, and vegetable oil.

 - Whisk well until well blended.